tsipkens/bidias/cmap/README.md

 are reversed from their original order, such that the darker color is always first.

 The colormaps, and swages indicating their color progression, are included below.
+Custom colormaps are specific to this package.

 ## Sequantial colormaps